types of lawyers in india

 Historical Context of the Arms Act 1959

 Historical reasoning behind the Arms Act of 1959 goes back to the period when India was at the crossroads of the British colonial era, and there was the Indian Arms Act of 1878.
 This was a stringent Act with the very purpose of disarming the masses.
 In the post-independence era, where the rising need for a more revised and balanced approach was given, the Arms Act 1959 was formulated, which showed or reflected the change in the socio-political scenario of India.
 This shift from colonial to independent India legislatively speaks volumes of the shift in governance from a concept of maintaining a sense of the citizenry in its empowerment to one of ensuring national security.
-These historical backdrops provide a simplified understanding of the founding principles of the Act and what led to its passage.
+These historical backdrops provide a simplified understanding of the founding principles of the criminal law and principles of the Act and what led to its passage.

 Objectives of the Arms Act 1959